 North, East, South, West – Which Paint Color is the Best?

 What’s the LRV of Redend Point?

 Redend Point has an LRV of 30, putting it smack dab in the middle of the medium range.
-With this particular saturation (depth and colour combined), Redend Point will do well in a dark room as the increased colour helps it stand up to the dark corners and shadows a bit better than a more muted neutral.
-It also holds up well to intense light – washing out (as every colour will) without losing itself.
+With this particular saturation (depth and color combined), Redend Point will do well in a dark room as the increased color helps it stand up to the dark corners and shadows a bit better than a more muted neutral.
+It also holds up well to intense light – washing out (as every color will) without losing itself.

 Not sure what LRV is?
 It could save your paint-lovin’ life – read all about it HERE.